-The Addictions certificate was designed for anyone wanting to building on their knowledge and skills in the field of addictions.
+The Addictions certificate is designed for anyone who wants to build on their knowledge and skills in the field of addictions.
 Two required workshops provide a solid foundation of knowledge about substance use, abuse and addiction.
 A variety of electives allow you to create a program of study that fits with your career path and interests.
 Some of the topics covered in this program include:

 • an understanding of what an addiction is and what causes addictions